 The establishment uses a tumbler to mechanically agitate the tenderizing and flavoring solution into the beef skirt steaks.
 You notice beef skirt steaks in stainless steel containers and a plastic container of solution with the label staged next to the tumbler.
-You have the production supervisor move the stainless steel containers and plastic container with the tenderizing/flavoring solution to the scale.
-After removing the tare weight of the containers, the beef skirt steaks weigh 199.5 lb and the solution weighs 43 lb.
-The tumbler runs for 15 minutes and the solution is completely absorbed, which makes the treated weight equal to the addition of the green weight and the weight of the solution.
+You have the production supervisor move the stainless-steel containers and plastic container with the tenderizing/flavoring solution to the scale.
+After removing the tare weight of the containers, the beef skirt steaks weigh 199.5 lb. and the solution weighs 43 lb.
+The tumbler runs for 15 minutes, and the solution is completely absorbed, which makes the treated weight equal to the addition of the green weight and the weight of the solution.

+- 1. First Name

+- 2. Last Name

-- Calculate the percentage of solution added to the beef skirt steaks and select your answer.
+- 3. Calculate the percentage of solution added to the beef skirt steaks and select your answer.

 - a.
 21.55%

 - b.
 22.02%

 - c.
 17.00%

 - 4. Is the X% solution label declaration in compliance?

-- ☐ Yes
+- a.
+Yes

-- □ No
+- b.
+No